Sphaeropteris

-Sphaeropteris is a genus of tree fern in the family Cyatheaceae.
+Sphaeropteris is a genus of tree ferns in the family Cyatheaceae.
 It has been treated as a subgenus within the genus Cyathea, but is accepted in the Pteridophyte Phylogeny Group classification of 2016 (PPG I).

 Description

 Species of Sphaeropteris have a treelike habit, usually with a single tall stem, and large fronds to 5 m or more in length.
 The stalk (stipe) of the frond is strawlike or purple in colour, with pale to brown scales.
 The sori (spore-bearing structures) are rounded, with or without indusia (covers).

 Sphaeropteris is now separated from the other genera in the family Cyatheaceae primarily on the basis of molecular phylogenetic studies.
 However, the scales on the stalks (petioles) provide a morphological distinction.
 Sphaeropteris has scales without distinct margins, whereas the other genera have scales with distinct margins.

 Taxonomy

 The genus Sphaeropteris was erected by Johann Jakob Bernhardi in 1801.
 It is placed in the family Cyatheaceae.
 The division of the family into genera has had a long and controversial history.
 Three or four clades have been suggested based on molecular phylogenetic studies.
 The Pteridophyte Phylogeny Group classification of 2016 (PPG I) accepts three genera, related as shown in the cladogram below.
 Sphaeropteris is sister to the remaining members of the family.

 Older sources, such as the New Zealand Organisms Register as of July 2025, place Sphaeropteris within a very broadly defined Cyathea.